-Forth welcomes the proposed Tenants Charter contained in the current Housing Bill as this matches many of the Association's own ambitions to ensure that the organization becomes more responsive to the needs of local people.
-The intention remains to develop services in a responsive and efficient manner and a commitment has been made to relocate the Association's office to a new modern location where the working environment will more easily lend itself to modern working practices.
+Forth welcomes the proposed Tenants Charter as this matches many of the Association's own ambitions to ensure that the organization becomes more responsive to the needs of local people.
+The intention remains to develop services in a responsive and efficient manner.

-Changes in fixed assets Details of fixed assets are set out in Note 9.
+Changes in fixed assets

+Details of fixed assets are set out in Note 9.